EasyCorp/EasyAdminBundle/Resources/doc/getting-started/4-views-and-actions.md

 ### Customize the Properties Displayed

-By default, the `edit`, `new` and `show` views display all the entity properties, but the `list` and `search` views make some "smart guesses" to decide which columns to display to make listings look "good enough".
+By default, the `edit`, `new` and `show` views display all the entity properties.
+The `list` and `search` views make some "smart guesses" to decide which columns to display to make listings look good.

 Use the `fields` option to explicitly set the properties to display in each
 view: